• Skip to main content

 We often hear the terms “zero drop” or “2-mm drop” in relation to running shoes.
 What this refers to is the difference in height between the heel and the forefront of the shoe.
 Most running shoes are designed with elevated heels and and tapered toe box.

-Mile after mile, particularly for long distance runners, this can lead to or exacerbate bunions.altra zero drop
+Mile after mile, particularly for long distance runners, this can lead to or exacerbate the discomfort of bunions.altra zero drop

 Runners with bunions or those who wish to prevent the deformity, should look for properly-fitting shoes with the following features: